Vaughn Grissom Player Props: Braves vs. Marlins

 - The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.

-- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.48).
+- The Marlins have the 20th-ranked team ERA across all league pitching staffs (4.53).

-- Marlins pitchers combine to surrender 36 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Marlins pitchers combine to give up 37 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Alcantara (1-2) gets the starting nod for the Marlins in his sixth start of the season.
-He has a 5.34 ERA in 30 1/3 innings pitched, with 26 strikeouts.
+- Garrett gets the start for the Marlins, his fifth of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Thursday against the Atlanta Braves, the left-hander tossed three scoreless innings while surrendering one hit.

+- In five games this season, the 25-year-old has a 2.45 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.